 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - Wear protective clothes.
-You can wear a wide brimmed hat also clothes that reflect or absorb sunlight before it reaches your skin.
+You can wear a wide-brimmed hat and clothes that reflect or absorb sunlight before it reaches your skin.
 Lighter, silky fabrics can still let the light through, so look for tighter weaves, longer sleeves and long pants.
-If you want to take some guesswork away, you can look at a sporting goods store for clothes designed specifically for sun protection.
+If you want to take some guesswork out of it, you can look at a sporting goods stores for clothes designed specifically for ultraviolet sun protection.

 - Keep the sunscreen handy.
-Over the course of the day, you want to apply and reapply every two hours.
-Specifically, get broad spectrum sun protection so it blocks both UVA and UVB.
-Make sure it is at least 30 SPF.
+Over the course of the day, you want to apply and reapply sunscreen every two hours.
+Dr. Smith says to get a broad spectrum sunscreen so it blocks both UVA and UVB, and make sure it’s at least 30 SPF.

 - Watch out for reflected sun.
 Sunlight can bounce off of water (or even snow) and cause intense exposure.
 People may not always realize how radiation can go through glass.
 Some people get rashes and fatigue just from sitting in their cars.
 If this is an issue for you, consider installing sun shields on your house and car windows for UVA protection.

 It’s also a good idea to talk to your doctor about what you can do to avoid sun exposure and risk of flare.